tasmota/docs/docs/Smart-Meter-Interface.md

 #ifdef USE_RULES
 #undef USE_RULES
 #endif
-// see bellow instructions to set the value N accordingly
+// define max number of decoder entries (defaults to 20 if not defined)
 #define SML_MAX_VARS N
 ```
 ----